Cconkthefirst/TextGame/README.md

 # TextGame
-### Game created by me and my partner Zach Zwanzig, inspired by the classic text-based adventure games like Zork.
+    Game created by me and my partner Zach Zwanzig, inspired by the classic text-based adventure games like Zork.
 Built Freshman year to demonstrate the knowledge of object-oriented programming we had at the time.
+My contributions were the UI, player movement, character, and item.
+We both worked on main.cpp.
 ---
 ## Welcome to the Labyrinth!